openownership/data-standard/docs/standard/concepts.rst

 - statements about beneficial ownership can overlap, referring to identical parties
 - historical beneficial ownership snapshots (to answer questions of ‘who knew what, when?’) can be produced.
 This is known as `bi-temporal modelling <https://en.wikipedia.org/wiki/Bitemporal_Modeling>`_.

 Statements should therefore be considered immutable – presenting details about an element of beneficial ownership as claimed at a particular point in time.

-To achieve this, a data management system needs to include two types of information in each Statement.
-First: the details claimed about the entity, person or relationship, as stored by records in the system.
-Secondly: information about the source, date and context of the claim.
+To achieve this, a data management system needs to include:
+- the details claimed about the entity, person or relationship, as stored by records in the system
+- information about the source, date and context of the claim

 After publication, publishers do not edit a Statement to indicate an information update: they publish a new Statement with the updated details of the record.